yankeebobo/statamicthemes.github.io/_reference/2013-07-10-output-first-last-name-of-author.md

 ---
-main_img: ""
-title: 'Output First & Last Name Of Author'
+title: "Output First & Last Name Of Author"
-meta_title: ""
+layout: post
 meta_desc: >
   Sometimes you need to have the first and last name of a post author display when using Statamic.
 With this simple snippet you can easily do it.
-alt_title: ""
 author: garethredfern
-featured: is_featured
 categories:
   - members
 tags:
   - tips
-video: ""
 summary: >
   Sometimes you need to have the first and last name of a post author display.